 What is the latest news on the COVID-19 vaccine?

 Three COVID-19 vaccines are currently approved under an Emergency Use Authorization (EUA) by the Federal Drug Administration (FDA).
 Two of the vaccines are administered as two doses given 3–4 weeks apart.
-The Moderna COVID-19 vaccine is approved for people ages 18 and over and the Pfizer-BioNTech COVID-19 vaccine is approved for people ages 16 and over.
-The Janssen COVID-19 vaccine is a single dose.
+The Moderna COVID-19 vaccine is approved for people ages 18 and older and the Pfizer-BioNTech COVID-19 vaccine is approved for people ages 12 and older.
+The Janssen COVID-19 vaccine is a single dose and is approved for people ages 18 and older.
 More vaccines are in development.